pyrpl-fpga/pyrpl/README.md

 ```
 python -m pyrpl your_configuration_name
 ```
 A GUI should open, let you configure the RedPitaya device you would like to use, and you can start playing around with pyrpl.
 Different strings for 'your_configuration_name' create different configurations that will be automatically remembered by PyRPL, for example if you have several different redpitayas.
 Different RedPitayas with different configuration names can be run simultaneously in separate terminals.
+A GUI should open, let you configure the RedPitaya device you would like to use, and you can start playing around with pyrpl.
+Different strings for 'your_configuration_name' create different configurations that will be automatically remembered by PyRPL, for example if you have several different redpitayas.
+Different RedPitayas with different configuration names can be run simultaneously in separate terminals.

 ## Issues